ronaldkan/geekout-serverless/README.md

 ## Getting started with serverless
 1. `serverless create --template aws-nodejs --path geekout-serverless`
-2. Copy the donations folder and serverless.yml into your newly created folder
+2. Copy the donations folder and **serverless.yml.example** into your newly created folder
-3. Change the service name placeholder in serverless.yml to your name
+3. Change the service name placeholder in serverless.yml.example to your name
+4. rename serverless.yml.example to serverless.yml
-4. `serverless deploy`
+5. `serverless deploy`

 (if using Windows and running PS scripts for the first time, open Powershell with (Run as Admin) - enter command `Set-ExecutionPolicy Unrestricted`)